Amaleus: Niobe's boast

 In the most known myth concerning the Niobids, Amaleus' mother Niobe was exceedingly proud of the vast progeny she had produced for her husband.
 In a tale that goes as far back as the Iliad, she hubristically boasted of being a greater mother than the goddess Leto herself, for she had many children (usually twelve or fourteen, equally divided between sons and daughters), while Leto only had two.
 Leto did not let the insult go, so she informed her two children, the archer gods Artemis and Apollo, and they took matters in their own hands; with their bows and arrows they slew all the Niobids one by one to avenge their mother's honour.

 It was said that the boys, whom Apollo slew, were killed while they were hunting in the woods.
 Their father, Amphion, committed suicide in grief at the sight of the lifeless bodies of his sons, or was slain by Apollo while storming his temple in protest.
 Niobe herself would be transformed into rock following the slaying of the daughters.
 In some versions of the tale, a single child, Meliboea (thereafter renamed Chloris) was spared, or two children, one of each sex, Chloris and her brother Amyclas.
 In a rarer version, Niobe's father, named Assaon instead, fell in love with Niobe, but she would not yield to his incestuous embraces, so he invited all her children to a banquet and burnt them all to death in revenge.

 Analysis

-Those two narratives have a lot in common beyond being connected to Niobe.
+Those two narratives concerning Amaleus have a lot in common beyond being connected to Niobe.
 In both, a woman with few children (a boy and a girl even) is threatened by Niobe and her vast progeny and thus becomes her rival, whose method of revenge is to bring harm to one or more Niobids.
 Leto being a goddess however means she is successful in punishing Niobe, while Aëdon, who is a mortal, fails and her efforts result in tragedy.